Queen Victoria: Accession and early reign

-Marriage
+Marriage and public life

-Though Victoria was now queen, as an unmarried young woman she was required by social convention to live with her mother, despite their differences over the Kensington System and her mother's continued reliance on Conroy.
-Her mother was consigned to a remote apartment in Buckingham Palace, and Victoria often refused to see her.
+Although Victoria was now queen, as an unmarried young woman she was required by social convention to live with her mother, despite their differences over the Kensington System and her mother's continued reliance on Conroy.
+The duchess was consigned to a remote apartment in Buckingham Palace, and Victoria often refused to see her.
 When Victoria complained to Melbourne that her mother's proximity promised "torment for many years", Melbourne sympathised but said it could be avoided by marriage, which Victoria called a "schocking [sic] alternative".
 Victoria showed interest in Albert's education for the future role he would have to play as her husband, but she resisted attempts to rush her into wedlock.

 Victoria continued to praise Albert following his second visit in October 1839.
-Albert and Victoria felt mutual affection and the Queen proposed to him on 15 October 1839, just five days after he had arrived at Windsor.
+They felt mutual affection and the Queen proposed to him on 15 October 1839, just five days after he had arrived at Windsor.
 They were married on 10 February 1840, in the Chapel Royal of St James's Palace, London.
 Victoria was love-struck.
 She spent the evening after their wedding lying down with a headache, but wrote ecstatically in her diary:

 Albert became an important political adviser as well as the Queen's companion, replacing Melbourne as the dominant influential figure in the first half of her life.
 Victoria's mother was evicted from the palace, to Ingestre House in Belgrave Square.
-After the death of Victoria's aunt, Princess Augusta, in 1840, Victoria's mother was given both Clarence and Frogmore Houses.
+After the death of Victoria's aunt Princess Augusta in 1840, the duchess was given both Clarence House and Frogmore House.
 Through Albert's mediation, relations between mother and daughter slowly improved.